paulobolinhas/GraphQL-Demo-Service/README.md

 # GraphQL POC

-**done in Mercedes-Benz.io internship (only the implementation here, not the whole project)**
+**Done in Mercedes-Benz.io internship (only the implementation here, not the whole project)**

-Phase 1, 2 & 3 - Integration, Creation & Performance/Optimization.
+phase 1, 2 & 3 - Integration, Creation & Performance/Optimization.

 ## Overview